McCall Logo

 Best Time of Year to Visit Cascade Lake, Idaho

-If you ask us, the best time to visit Cascade Lake in Idaho is any time that you can make it!
+If you ask us, the best time to visit Cascade Lake in Idaho is whenever you can make it!
 That being said, some months do offer better weather and outdoor opportunities.
-It really all boils down to your interests and what type of vacation you’re hoping for!
+It really all boils down to your interests and what type of vacation you’re hoping for.

 Get Your Adrenaline Fix at Kelly’s Whitewater Rafting Park

 Are you tired of boring old hikes and picnics?
 Are you ready for an adventure that will get your blood pumping and heart racing?
-Look no further than Kelly’s Whitewater Rafting Park at Lake Cascade in Idaho.
+Look no further than Kelly’s Whitewater Rafting Park.

 At Kelly’s, you can experience the thrill of whitewater rafting on class III and IV rapids.
-Their experienced guides will make sure you have a safe and exciting ride, while also educating you on the amazing scenery and wildlife surrounding the river.
+Their experienced guides will ensure you have a safe and exciting ride while also educating you about the amazing scenery and wildlife surrounding the river.

 Explore Your Options at Intermountain Power Sport Rentals

-There are so many fun-filled adventure activities to choose from at Intermountain Power Sport Rentals in Cascade, Idaho.
+There are so many fun-filled adventure activities to choose from at Intermountain Power Sport Rentals.
 Depending on what you’re in the mood for, you can choose from water skiing, ATV or dirt bike rentals, or jet skiing!

-They also offer different types of boat rentals, including pontoon boats, fishing boats, and ski boats.
+They also offer a variety of boat rentals, including pontoon, fishing, and ski boats.

 With so many options, there’s sure to be something to suit your needs.
-Be sure to check out the website in advance in order to make sure you’re prepared, particularly if you want to rent heavy duty equipment such as ATVs.
+Be sure to check out the website in advance to make sure you’re prepared, particularly if you want to rent heavy-duty equipment such as ATVs.

 Go Fishing

-If you have your own boat you can head out off the local boat launch.
+If you have your own boat, you can head out from the many public boat launches.
 Otherwise, you can find boat rentals at Intermountain Power Sport Rentals.
 Don’t forget to hit up Tackle Tom’s for all of your fishing gear needs.

-Just be sure you brush up on what gear you’ll need and the best places to cast your line when fishing around McCall.
+Before you head out, brush up on what gear you’ll need and the best places to cast your line when fishing around McCall.

 Head Out Biking